solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 ## Social Post

-Want to place well on the front page of Hacker News?
-Read this, as I dig into some of my blog posts that reached the front page of Hacker News.
-I take a minute to create a few lists as to why for an inspiring writer.
+Want to place well on the front page of #hackernews?
+Please read this as I dig into some of my posts that reached the top.
+I take a minute to create a few checklists for an inspiring #writer.

 Thanks to Danielle Arcuri and Steve Guyer

+#writing #blogging #howto #reflection

 [medium](https://medium.com/@solidi/how-to-place-on-the-front-page-of-hacker-news-6f24a97a6dd5)